 T32 NRSA General Pediatrics & Primary Care Fellowship

-Fellows at an APA Regional Meeting
+Fellows APA Regional Meeting

 Fellowship Program Overview

 The goal of the Primary Care Research Fellowship at the University of Rochester is to provide a rigorous model of primary care research training that produces investigators who can study, evaluate, disseminate, and implement best practices in primary care.
 Fellows will develop a deep understanding of the cultural, community, practice-based and system factors that facilitate the translation of new knowledge into improved health outcomes for vulnerable populations.
 M.D. fellows from pediatrics and family medicine, and Ph.D. fellows from behavioral health, nursing and public health sciences are welcome to apply.

 The fellowship offers a primary care research curriculum for fellows with diverse racial/ethnic and educational backgrounds to improve the health of adults and children living in poverty.
 Educational goals emphasize the key domains of research, population health, and leadership/career development.
 From weekly seminars and coursework, fellows learn core skills such as design of primary care research, team science, scientific communications, and leadership.
 M.D./D.O.s earn a master’s in public health sciences.
 Ph.D.s develop projects that enable them to learn from clinical fellows and faculty about primary health care challenges, and share with M.D.s their advanced expertise in quantitative science.

 The fellowship provides experiential learning in health disparities research, population health, and research dissemination.